-That means taking good care of yourself on the inside, as well as using good products on the outside.
+We believe in a man taking good care of himself on the inside, as well as using great skincare products on the outside.

 Healthy, glowing skin, like a healthy life, is about balance and self-care.
 You owe it to yourself to take the best possible care of yourself.